 So when it came to crossing the border, my friend and I made a rough plan.
 Go to Asuncion, see the Jesuit missions and figure out everything else along the way.
 Up until we arrived in the capital, I did not have a clue on what to see there either.
 It wasn’t until half an hour before our bus arrived that I finally opened my guidebook and looked into it.

-Now, if you’re planning on visiting Asuncion, let me give you one piece of advise.
+Now, if you’re planning on visiting Asuncion, let me give you one piece of advice.
 Don’t count on spending days in the city without running out of things to see.
 You can do a day trip to the countryside, but the capital itself can easily be visited in one day.
-If you’re wondering on how to spend that day, here are the main things to do:
+If you’re wondering about how to spend that day, here are the main things to do:

 #1 Visit the Casa de la Independencia